librematch/librematch-steam_auth/README.md

 }
 ```

-If you are a member of LibreMatch team, ask members for the steam 2FA secrets file `steam_secrets.json` and put it into project root.
+> ⚠️ **Note**: Two-factor authentication (2FA) is currently not supported.

-Otherwise use the `enable-2fa.py` script to generate your own `steam_secrets.json` file.
+> The project uses basic username/password authentication.

-Finally run `poetry install`.
+> The `enable-2fa.py` script and related 2FA functionality are deprecated.

 ### Start

-To start the proxy server run `poetry run psp`.
+To start the proxy server run `uv run psp`.

 Then you can make calls to the proxy e.g. for endpoint `/game/news/getNews` call: